whodafak/slackvpn/README.md

 And follow the screen.

-   When script is done, you can run it again to add/remove users or uninstall OpenVPN / WireGuard
+   When the script is done, you can run it again to add/remove users or uninstall OpenVPN / WireGuard

 # Iptables